thisistonydang/phoenix-inertia-svelte/README.md

 </head>
 ```

-**Note:** If you're 100% sure you won't be using any scoped CSS styles in your Svelte components, you can also remove the `app.css` link from the root layout, but again this is not suggested.
+**Note:** If you're 100% sure you won't be using any scoped CSS styles in your Svelte components, you can also remove the `app.css` link from the root layout, but again, this is not suggested.

 Lastly, since we are using Svelte, we also need to update the Tailwind configuration to include `.svelte` files.